jcddsj01/previsao-tempo/README.md

 * [JavaScript:](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript) Used to add interactivity to the page, allowing the user to select characters and display information dynamically.
 * [Font Awesome:](https://fontawesome.com/) It's a library that offers a wide variety of customized icons ready to be used on websites and applications.
 * [Google Fonts:](https://fonts.google.com/specimen/Open+Sans) Used to access and apply custom fonts to page texts, improving stylization and readability.
+* [OpenWeather:](https://openweathermap.org/) OpenWeather is a team of IT specialists and data scientists that provides historical, current and forecast weather data worldwide via high-speed APIs.

 Project deployment on Netlify: [Explore the project by clicking here.]()